An expat haven that's home to some of Tokyo's top nightlife and culture hotspots

 A more recent addition to the Roppongi event calendar is Roppongi Art Night, a popular event that's modeled after the famous Nuit Blanche festivals featured around the world.
 This all-night art celebration sees around one million visitors each year.

-In the Christmas season, don't miss the incredible Christmas illuminations.
+During the Christmas season, don't miss the incredible Christmas illuminations.
 Located behind Roppongi Hills, thousands of brilliant LED lights are carefully curated to create a magical glowing wonderland like nowhere else.